nickeblewis/headforcode/content/courses/dandavis/week43/lesson2.md

 ```

 You will see that your changes are back and I think this demonstrates the point of branches, you can work on different versions of a codebase (what we call a project of code) and not actually lose anything.
-It also demonstrates one othe thing I have not mentioned yet - the fact that you don't need to create loads of different directories for different versions of a project.
-It is so neat and tidy.
+It also demonstrates one other thing I have not mentioned yet - the fact that you don't need to create loads of different directories for different versions of a project.
+Your **headforcode** folder contains all of the branches, it is almost as if Git gives your laptops folder special powers!

 ### Let's see what is on Github

-Go to http://www.github.com and login with the account you created last week.
-You should see the headforcode project repository listed and you can open this up.
+Go to http://www.github.com/nickeblewis/headforcode (and you may need to login with the account you created last week).
+You will now be viewing the repository.
 If you look just beneath the description
 you will see a row of tabs, commits, branch(es), releases and contributors.
-Having pushed your branch up, there should now be two branches available, so click on this tab to se what we now have.
+You should see that we have two branches and in any case, there will always be at least one branch, as the master is always present.
+It is created automatically for us when creating the repo.

-That will do for now, in the next lesson we will learn how to create a "Pull Request" which will notify me as the owner of the project, that someone has made changes and they want me to review them.
-This is what we call a "Code Review".
-More on these in the next lesson.
+That will do for now, in the next lesson we will learn how to create a "Pull Request" and talk about "Code Reviews" which we shall use extensively as part of teaching and also in actual projects.
+In the contracts I do, most companies insist on this process and it is a good one to follow.